facebook/docusaurus/website/blog/2018-04-30-How-I-Converted-Profilo-To-Docusaurus.md

 In general, when creating a website with Docusaurus you do the following:

 1. Generate a template website using Docusaurus scripts.
-2. Customize the generated template files for your desired site colors and your project configuration (ex: website and GitHub links).
+1. Customize the generated template files for your desired site colors and your project configuration (ex: website and GitHub links).
-3. Create the website content:
+1. Create the website content:
     1. Add your docs and any supporting assets.
-    2. Customize the default landing page provided by Docusaurus to suite your needs.
+    1. Customize the default landing page provided by Docusaurus to suit your needs.
-    3. Configure the default site navigation file.
+    1. Configure the default site navigation file.
-4. Publish the website and set up how it will be published for future changes.
+1. Publish the website and set up how it will be published for future changes.

 Given I had pre-existing Markdown files, I didn't have to generate the core content but simply make sure that Docusaurus could process the files by adding the expected metadata to them.
 Most of the work would therefore consist of customizing the defaults provided by Docusaurus.